paulvid/cdp-one-click/README.md

         <b><em>The Data Lake scale you'd like to have (default: LIGHT_DUTY, possible vaules: LIGHT_DUTY, MEDIUM_DUTY_HA) </em></b>
         "scale": "[LIGHT_DUTY]",

-        <b><em>If creating an environment with private IPs, create a bastion in one of the public subnets that you can proxy to to access all the UIs. (default: no, possible vaules: no, yes).
-NB: This is AWS only, at the moment. </em></b>
+        <b><em>If creating an environment with private IPs, create a bastion in one of the public subnets that you can proxy to to access all the UIs. (default: no, possible vaules: no, yes).</em></b>
         "create_bastion": "yes",

         <b><em>Enable workload analytics (i.e. WXM): (default: --no-enable-workload-analytics, possible values: --enable-workload-analytics, --no-enable-workload-analytics) </em></b>